kellyschrock/solex-public/perf_slider/perf.md

 ## Solex/TX on HereLink

 Since there is only one connection in Solex/TX on HereLink (the corresponding air-side unit), there is only one slider set to deal with.
+This appears in the
+Vehicles screen just like it does on Solex on Android, except you'll only ever see one vehicle.
+It works just like it does on Solex on Android.

 ## Solex/Desktop